Mirela89/Line-Follower/README.md

 | Other components | zip ties, jumper wires (M/M & F/M), ball caster, chassis |

 # Setup
-The chassis was designed and built by us, using a material similar to carboard which can be found in any art shop.
-The board was cut so as all the components could fit on it.
+The chassis was designed and built by our team, using a material similar to carboard which can be found in any art shop.
+The board was cut as to fit all the components on it.
 We also built a small "pocket" for the battery, in order to insert/remove it easily.
 <p align="center">
   <img src="lineF/chassis.jpeg" alt="Chassis" width="500">
 </p>